• Skip to primary navigation

 I use Tate & Lyles Golden Syrup which is a certified vegan product.
 If you aren't vegan, feel free to use honey instead.

-If you're in the US, and are struggling to source golden syrup, you can substitute it for maple syrup instead, which is also vegan.
+If you're in the US, and are struggling to source golden syrup, you can substitute it for maple syrup, which is also vegan.

 🥘 Ingredients